Sarnia: Sports

 Sarnia is home to the Sarnia Sting, a junior ice hockey team in the Ontario Hockey League.
 Dino Ciccarelli, a former NHL player, was a part owner of the team.
 Former Sting player Steven Stamkos was selected first overall in the 2008 NHL Entry Draft by the Tampa Bay Lightning, and was followed by Nail Yakupov in 2012.
 Sarnia is also home to the Sarnia Legionnaires ice hockey team, which plays in the Greater Ontario Junior Hockey League.
 The team is the successor to the Sarnia Legionnaires (1954–1970), who won five Western Jr. 'B' championships and four Sutherland Cups during 16 seasons in the Ontario Hockey Association.

 Sarnia has a successful tradition in Canadian football.
-As members of the Ontario Rugby Football Union, the local team Sarnia Imperials twice won the Grey Cup, in 1934 and 1936.
+As members of the Ontario Rugby Football Union, the local team Sarnia Imperials twice won the Grey Cup in 1934 and 1936.
 The modern Sarnia Imperials are a semi-professional team playing in the Northern Football Conference.

 Mike Ceresia is a Sarnia native.
-He won four IRF World Racquetball Championships and earned multiple silver medals between 1988 and 2002.
+He won four IRF World Racquetball Championships and multiple silver medals between 1988 and 2002.

 The Sarnia-born world champion curler Steve Bice played as alternate for the Glenn Howard rink in the 2007 Tim Hortons Brier and 2007 Ford World Men's Curling Championship, winning both times.

 Government

-Sarnia City Council consists of nine elected members: the Mayor, four members from the city, and four members from the county.
+Sarnia City Council consists of nine elected members: the Mayor, four city members, and four county members.
 The Mayor and all Council members are elected to four-year terms.
 The four Lambton County Council members serve both County and City Council.

 The current mayor, Mike Bradley, has held the position since December 1988 and is currently the second longest-serving mayor in the province of Ontario behind Milton's Gord Krantz.
 Past mayors of the city have included Andy Brandt, Marceil Saddy, Paul Blundy, and Thomas George Johnston.

 At the provincial level, Sarnia is located within the Sarnia—Lambton provincial electoral district, represented in 2013 by Bob Bailey, a member of the Progressive Conservative Party of Ontario.
 At the federal level, Sarnia is located within the Sarnia—Lambton federal electoral district, which in 2019 is represented by Conservative Marilyn Gladu.

-Over the past 50 years, Sarnia's voters have been moderate, and the party affiliation of its Members of Parliament, both provincial and federal, has swung back and forth largely between the Liberal and Progressive Conservative parties (a New Democrat was elected in their 1990 provincial wave).
+Over the past 50 years, Sarnia's voters have been moderate.
+The party affiliation of its Members of Parliament, both provincial and federal, has swung back and forth largely between the Liberal and Progressive Conservative parties (a New Democrat was elected in their 1990 provincial wave).